 Before we get started, here are three important questions to consider:

-- Who are you trying to engage?
-Figuring out who you want to have conversation with will help determine which platforms are best for you (i.e. Facebook, Twitter, Instagram, Google+, YouTube, LinkedIn, etc.).
+Who are you trying to engage?
+Figuring out who you want to have a conversation with will help determine which platforms are best for you (i.e. Facebook, Twitter, Instagram, Google+, YouTube, LinkedIn, etc.).

 Social Media is a growing part of communications at Liberty University.
 The Marketing Department manages oversight of the university’s central social media presence and provides consulting services to individual departments and offices that participate in this rapidly evolving medium.
 Liberty University’s official Social Media presence serves these purposes: